viewedlobster/verona/sample/subt/f-like.md

 // TODO verona language does not allow values of function type, instead functions are represented by traits
 // - what do these traits look like?

-// TODO we somehow want to restrict top level types to not have function form, i.e. we cannot construct values that are
+// TODO we somehow want to restrict top level types to not have function form, i.e. we cannot construct values that are functions?
 ```